nystudio107/craft-twig-base-templates/README.md

 ### Advanced customization

-In addition to the blocks provided by the base html layout, further customization of the rendered page is available to you by overriding the blocks in the `base-web-layout` (which the `base-html-layout` extends from):
+In addition to the blocks provided by the `html-page.twig` layout, further customization of the rendered page is available to you by overriding the blocks in the `web.twig` layout template (which the `html-page.twig` layout extends from):

 ```
 ┌─────────────────────────────────────────────────────────────────────────────┐